OSGeo/grass-website/content/news/2020_07_29_new_website_and_bday.md

 With this new web technology and the availability of the code and content in a public repository, we want to **encourage and simplify community members' participation**.
 If you want your GRASS GIS use cases, blog posts and cool screenshots to be part of if, you only need to create a pull request.
 No fear, we have a [manual for contributions](https://grass.osgeo.org/about/theme/).

 We thank all the contributors for their input and help to see this project finally realized!
-Special thanks to [OSGeo](https://www.osgeo.org/) for the financial support.
+Special thanks to [OSGeo](https://www.osgeo.org/) as well as [individuals](https://grasswiki.osgeo.org/wiki/Sponsors) for their financial support.

 Stay tuned, there's more yet to come!